nickstanley574/nickstanley574.github.io/_drafts_public/2021-12-21-dont-trust-your-clipboard.md

     <img style="max-width: 80%;" src="{{ page.asset }}/copy_button_github_readme.png">
 </div>

-The example above by themselves are not bad, but it does lead people into trusting the copy button has a reliable and safe method for getting commands from a website to a terminal window.
-What is missing is the understanding you are at the mercy of the website's code.
-Lets go to visit a sample blog post written by someone with nefarious intentions.
+The examples above are not inherently harmful, but they may lead individuals trust the copy button as a means of transferring commands from a website to a terminal.
+What's overlooked is that you are at the mercy of the website's code.
+Let's consider a scenario where we visit a blog post written by someone with malicious intent.

 <link rel="stylesheet" href="{{ page.asset }}/totallysafeandhelpful.css">